sparrowcode/PermissionsKit/README.md

 ### Localization keys

 If you use xliff localization export, keys will be create automatically.
-If you prefer do localization file manually, you need create `InfoPlist.strings`, select languages in right side menu and add keys as keys in plist-file.
+If you prefer do the localization file manually, you need to create `InfoPlist.strings`, select languages in the right side menu and add keys as keys in plist-file.
 See:

 ```
 "NSCameraUsageDescription" = "Here description of usage camera";